-Bloodborne pathogens are diseases that can be transmitted through contact with an infected person's blood or other bodily fluids.
+Bloodborne pathogens are diseases that can be transmitted through contact with an infected person’s blood or other bodily fluids, and they are among the most significant bloodborne threats.
 Any time you have direct contact with these substances, you could be exposed to the disease.
-In this article, we'll discuss what bloodborne pathogens are and how to reduce your risk of infection if they infect someone you know.
+In this article, we’ll discuss what bloodborne pathogens are and how to reduce your risk of infection if they infect someone you know.

 Bloodborne pathogens are viruses, bacteria, and other microorganisms that can be transmitted from one person to another through blood.
+While HIV and HBV are significant, they are not the only bloodborne threats; other pathogens like Hepatitis C, syphilis, and malaria also pose serious risks.
 These pathogens include hepatitis B (HBV), hepatitis C (HCV), HIV/AIDS, and human T-lymphotropic virus (HTLV).

 Hepatitis B virus (HBV) is an RNA virus that causes acute or chronic liver disease.
 It’s transmitted through contact with infected blood or other bodily fluids such as semen, vaginal secretions, and saliva.
 The incubation period for hepatitis B is between six weeks to six months after exposure to the virus; however, there have been cases where symptoms took up to 20 years to appear after the initial infection.